MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/call-logging.md

 2. On the left side of the screen, under **Analytics and insights**, select **Phone Calls**.

     ![Screenshot of model-driven app with call information.](media/call-logging-model-driven-app.JPG "Screenshot of model-driven app with call information")

+3. If you're a user, you can view your own call records.
+If you're an administrator, you can view all call records by selecting the **All** view.